babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 });
 ```

-As you might imagine (which you'll have to, because I don't have all day), a query following this pattern, can get quite large with scale.
+As you might imagine, a query following this pattern, can get quite large with scale.
 I should point out, that any scalar fields on `Task`, will also need to be added directly on the soon-to-be mega query.

 Let's fast-forward a couple of chapters.